Lymphatic system: History

 Hippocrates, in the 5th century BC, was one of the first people to mention the lymphatic system.
 In his work On Joints, he briefly mentioned the lymph nodes in one sentence.
 Rufus of Ephesus, a Roman physician, identified the axillary, inguinal and mesenteric lymph nodes as well as the thymus during the 1st to 2nd century AD.
 The first mention of lymphatic vessels was in the 3rd century BC by Herophilos, a Greek anatomist living in Alexandria, who incorrectly concluded that the "absorptive veins of the lymphatics," by which he meant the lacteals (lymph vessels of the intestines), drained into the hepatic portal veins, and thus into the liver.
 The findings of Ruphus and Herophilos were further propagated by the Greek physician Galen, who described the lacteals and mesenteric lymph nodes which he observed in his dissection of apes and pigs in the 2nd century AD.

-In the mid 16th century, Gabriele Falloppio (discoverer of the fallopian tubes), described what is now known as the lacteals as "coursing over the intestines full of yellow matter."
+In the mid-16th century, Gabriele Falloppio (discoverer of the fallopian tubes), described what is now known as the lacteals as "coursing over the intestines full of yellow matter."
 In about 1563 Bartolomeo Eustachi, a professor of anatomy, described the thoracic duct in horses as vena alba thoracis.
-The next breakthrough came when in 1622 a physician, Gaspare Aselli, identified lymphatic vessels of the intestines in dogs and termed them venae albae et lacteae, which are now known as simply the lacteals.
-The lacteals were termed the fourth kind of vessels (the other three being the artery, vein and nerve, which was then believed to be a type of vessel), and disproved Galen's assertion that chyle was carried by the veins.
+The next breakthrough came when, in 1622, a physician, Gaspare Aselli, identified lymphatic vessels of the intestines in dogs and termed them venae albae et lacteae, which are now known as simply the lacteals.
+The lacteals were termed the fourth kind of vessels (the other three being the artery, vein, and nerve, which was then believed to be a type of vessel), disproving Galen's assertion that the veins carried chyle.
 But, he still believed that the lacteals carried the chyle to the liver (as taught by Galen).
 He also identified the thoracic duct but failed to notice its connection with the lacteals.
 This connection was established by Jean Pecquet in 1651, who found a white fluid mixing with blood in a dog's heart.
-He suspected that fluid to be chyle as its flow increased when abdominal pressure was applied.
+He suspected that the fluid was chyle as its flow increased when abdominal pressure was applied.
 He traced this fluid to the thoracic duct, which he then followed to a chyle-filled sac he called the chyli receptaculum, which is now known as the cisternae chyli; further investigations led him to find that lacteals' contents enter the venous system via the thoracic duct.
 Thus, it was proven convincingly that the lacteals did not terminate in the liver, thus disproving Galen's second idea: that the chyle flowed to the liver.
 Johann Veslingius drew the earliest sketches of the lacteals in humans in 1641.